PhD, University of Virginia

 Neuronal Mechanisms of Memory and Aging

-Dr. Lucien T. "Tres" Thompson is the Neuroscience Program Head for the School of Behavioral & Brain Sciences at the University of Texas at Dallas.
-After serving as an avionics electronics technician maintaining fighter aircraft in the US Air Force, Dr. Thompson received his undergraduate degree in Psychology & Biology and masters degree in Experimental Psychology from California State University, San Bernardino.
+After serving as an avionics electronics technician maintaining fighter aircraft in the US Air Force, Dr. Lucien T. "Tres" Thompson received his undergraduate degree in Psychology & Biology and masters degree in Experimental Psychology from California State University, San Bernardino.
 While there, he received training in wildlife biology, animal behavior, and human electrophysiology, and carried out diverse experimental studies using taste aversion to alter predatory behaviors of wild coyotes and using biofeedback to enhance the human relaxation response (EEG alpha rhythm).

 Crossing the continent, Dr. Thompson became a Thomas Jefferson Presidential Scholar at the University of Virginia, Charlottesville, Virginia, earning his PhD in Neuroscience for his work on the stability and plasticity of hippocampal place cells.
 Additional post-doctoral training in neurophysiology and neurobiology occurred at Northwestern University Medical School in Chicago, where Dr. Thompson wrote a number of well-funded RO1s which allowed him to remain as a research faculty member in the Department of Cell, Molecular & Structural Biology, studying cellular mechanisms of associative learning in aging humans and in model systems.
 His research interests in substances that can enhance memory (nootropics) developed at Northwestern.